 There are shorter and longer ads, so you have some variety.

-We also wrote copy for a remarketing style Facebook ad template, so you can retarget the people who have signed up for your Instant Audit but didn’t make an appointment with you to get their free Facebook ads audit.
+We also wrote copy for a remarketing style Facebook ad template, so you can retarget the people who clicked on your ad but didn’t make it all the way through your sequence to schedule an appointment with you to get their free Facebook ads audit.

 You should also follow up with these leads via email.
 To help you out, we wrote a blog post all about the perfect email sequence to use to get these people to sign up.